romana/vpc-router/README.md

 There are three commands, which are understood by vpc-router:

-* add: Create a new route to for the specified CIDR and target EC2 instance IP address.
+* add: Create a new route for the specified CIDR and target EC2 instance IP address.
 This command will add the route to all route tables of the specified VPC.
 * show: Produce output that shows whether the route already exists on any of